-The latest financial monitoring report presented to Dundee IJB projects an overspend of $\pounds 8.773m$ for 2024/25 (utilising actual info for first 7 months to end October), with this information presented to Dundee IJB at its meeting on 11th December 2024.
-This projected overspend continues to exceed 2024/25 IJB Financial Plan where up to $\pounds 4m$ had been identified and set aside in IJB Reserves to cover the planned in-year shortfall.
-Financial Recovery Plans have now been implemented in line with IJB Integration Scheme to minimise the in-year overspend and also return the IJB to a financially sustainable position, however further General Reserves of $\pounds 4.8m$ are held to fund this additional overspend if required.
+The latest financial monitoring report presented to Dundee IJB projects an overspend of £9.005m for 2024/25 (utilising actual info for first 5 months to end August), with this information presented to Dundee IJB at its meeting on 23rd October 2024.
+This projected overspend exceeds 2024/25 IJB Financial Plan where up to £4m had been identified and set aside in IJB Reserves to cover the planned in-year shortfall.
+Financial Recovery Plans have now been implemented in line with IJB Integration Scheme to minimise the in-year overspend and also return the IJB to a financially sustainable position, however further General Reserves of £4.8m are held to fund this additional overspend if required.

-DHSCP is continuing to experience significant operational challenges in demand and demographics (notably the growth in Care at Home provision as a result of shift in care to help mitigate against hospital delayed discharges, unnecessary hospital admissions, reduce social care unmet need and reduce Care Home beds), and in particular staffing challenges (both recruitment and retention, sickness absence and premium cost of back-fill cover), complexity of needs in community settings, and the wider impact of deferred treatments on health and wellbeing following the pandemic period, all of which continue to impact on the projected financial position.
+DHSCP is continuing to respond to significant operational challenges in demand and demographics (notably the growth in Care at Home provision as a result of shift in care to help mitigate against hospital delayed discharges, unnecessary hospital admissions, reduce social care unmet need and reduce Care Home beds), and in particular staffing challenges (both recruitment and retention, sickness absence and premium cost of back-fill cover), complexity of needs in community settings, and the wider impact of deferred treatments on health and wellbeing following the pandemic period, all of which continue to impact on the projected financial position.
 Operational managers and finance team continue work to explore ways of mitigating the overspend through efficiencies, cost reduction, transformation and savings opportunities and any impact of these actions will be reported in due course.